kparc/kcc/README.md

 rivers flow in k land.

-We all take it for granted that multiplication and division bind stronger than addition and substraction and should be calculated first, and it feels almost natural that a computer language must have complex precedence hierarchy to do anything useful, and k disagrees with that:
+We all take it for granted that multiplication and division bind stronger than addition and subtraction and should be calculated first, and it feels almost natural that a computer language must have complex precedence hierarchy to do anything useful, and k disagrees with that: